 Negative news can also transcend time and location.
 It’s not uncommon for doomscrollers to ruminate on negative news when they go to sleep and first thing in the morning.
 Sometimes they experience sudden urges to check the news, then worry that they’re not getting enough information.
 These feelings can lead doomscrollers to think about the news even when they don’t want to.

-If doomscrolling is making you feel very anxious or depressed—or is impacting your ability to function in everyday life—you may want to seek professional help from a therapist.
+If doomscrolling is making you feel very anxious or depressed—or is impacting your ability to function in everyday life—you may want to seek help from a therapist.

 How to stop doomscrolling

 You can’t control the news, but you can control how you consume it.
 Here are some practical tips: